4. An illustrative application

 );

-// Open the session
+// opening of the session

-// errors?
+// mistakes?

 exit(0);